 #2- Session time related onboarding triggers

 This kind of triggers can also be used to catch the user at the right time.

 - Timer: You can set a timer to start to display guides in seconds or minutes.

 - User Idle: It is another feasible way to set triggers by looking user idle (users have no activity) time.

-Existing user onboarding tools commonly offer this kind of triggers above.
+Existing user onboarding tool software such as Userguiding commonly offer this kind of triggers above.
 However, you also need to reach product guides and walkthroughs whenever you want regardless of your current page.

 - New Page: You can create an entirely new page for product guides instead of FAQ.